-Heading up a comprehensive list of Blue Flag beaches along The Suffolk Coast, Lowestoft’s golden sandy beach has long been a favourite for holiday makers.
+Heading up a comprehensive list of award winning beaches along The Suffolk Coast, Lowestoft’s golden sandy beach has long been a favourite for holiday makers.
 During the summer months, a host of activities and events are held along the beach and nearby Royal Green, including water sports, volleyball and the traditional summer fair.

 Just a mile down the coast sits the pretty coastal village of Kessingland; where you will find sandy shores and windswept dunes, perfect for birdwatching and fishing, the beach is one of many that make up an area of outstanding natural beauty along our coast.

-Just across The Blyth, after trip on the ferry, you will cross over to Walberswick, where crabbing is the order of the day at the village’s harbour.
+Just across the River Blyth from Southwold, you find Walberswick, where crabbing is the order of the day at the village’s harbour.
+Reach this beautiful beach by travelling across the river on the unqiue foot ferry!
+Arrive in style!
 The beach is wide, wild and wonderful; popular with aspiring surfers and kite surfers and the perfect spot for children to run and swim in the summer months.
-And after a hard day’s catching, head to one of the pubs along the harbour with views across Southwold and out to sea.
+And after a hard day’s crabbing, head to one of the pubs along the harbour with views across Southwold and out to sea.

 Once a prosperous seaport, the village of Dunwich has slowly slipped into the sea.
-It’s as famous for its haunting tales, with tales of ghostly bells ringing from under the sea, as it is for its glorious heath land.
-If you have a passion for wildlife, the hides situated between Dunwich and Minsmere provide fantastic places to catch sightings of the local wildlife and take stunning photographs too.
+It’s as famous for its haunting tales of ghostly bells ringing from under the sea, as it is for its glorious heath land.
+If you have a passion for wildlife, the hides situated between Dunwich and Minsmere provide fantastic places to catch sightings of the local wildlife and take stunning photographs.
 The quiet beaches are an idyllic spot for a picnic, come rain or shine.

 The beach at Aldeburgh stretches from the Martello tower, overlooking the town’s yacht harbour, to the south, to Maggie Hambling’s controversial Scallop sculpture to the north of the town.
 Don’t leave Aldeburgh without eating fish and chips while sitting on the sea wall.